ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Warren: but the issue is that we're assuming it won't turn into legal terms

-Mark: it's one thing to make sure the preferences allow people to express themselves accurately and reduce misinpretetations where possible with some margin, but it's smth else to appeal to the effects
+Mark: it's one thing to make sure the preferences allow people to express themselves accurately and reduce misinterpretations where possible with some margin, but it's smth else to appeal to the effects

 Paul: we don't define anything and we make more stupid rules.
 The effort of this group - as a group we have a higher chance arriving at a result that minimizes the amount of damage that can occur from legislative intervention.

-Farz: I've been making this point and I like Kirshna's draft because it addresses some of the concerns from the beginning with TDM.
+Farz: I've been making this point and I like Krishna's draft because it addresses some of the concerns from the beginning with TDM.
 However, automated processing is not as well established - put on the record when we are talking what will happen to the users, we should think about non profit, research orgs, archives that will kind of getting these signals that they cannot do the job they were doing.
-That's why I like Kirshna's solution
+That's why I like Krishna's solution

-Mark: we heard fromr other folks that these are just preferances and you are saying this is not adequate
+Mark: we heard from other folks that these are just preferences and you are saying this is not adequate

 Farz: if there was no incentive to follow standards, we would not come up with them in the first place. there are market incentives out there that makes following the standards better off.
-This is not just signaling preferences. there is a paragraph into Keller's draft thatmention that ~under what circumstances you dont need to folow the preferances.
-We should keep that language if we keep TDM with autoamted processing, but that language is -- in how many cases is it ok to not follow these preferances?
+This is not just signalling preferences. there is a paragraph into Keller's draft that mention that ~under what circumstances you dont need to follow the preferences.
+We should keep that language if we keep TDM with automated processing, but that language is -- in how many cases is it ok to not follow these preferences?

-Suresh: Farz, the problem can still exist because it is still a preferances, I wonder why it is related to TDM.
+Suresh: Farz, the problem can still exist because it is still a preference, I wonder why it is related to TDM.

 Farz: TDM is better than automated processing, TDM is broad.

-Suresh: imagine we take away TDM, then there's still a need for someone - i.e Internet Archive has this cultural heritage reason to do it - the preferances can be overriden.
-Ekr's point is that if you want to express your preferances, you should be able to clearly express it.
+Suresh: imagine we take away TDM, then there's still a need for someone - i.e Internet Archive has this cultural heritage reason to do it - the preferences can be overriden.
+Ekr's point is that if you want to express your preferences, you should be able to clearly express it.
 Whether it can be followed, it's not something we can express.

 ...

 Ekr: Some of these will need to be captured, some won't be optional and people in some cases will decide to override the decision - that's a bug

-Eliot: It occured to me that we're optimistic thinking that people will latch onto what we're publishing.
-We're worried on regulators jumping on the boat a little too quickly - 1 is coming up with a standard day 1 but considering coming up with experimental RFC and trying to get a bit more running code and understand where things are pitfalls instead of finding all the dark coners.
+Eliot: It occurred to me that we're optimistic thinking that people will latch onto what we're publishing.
+We're worried on regulators jumping on the boat a little too quickly - 1 is coming up with a standard day 1 but considering coming up with experimental RFC and trying to get a bit more running code and understand where things are pitfalls instead of finding all the dark corners.
 An alternative is put smth out, try something out, revise revise, and then maybe not need the section 3.0.

 Leonard: From the conversation in the chat is also relevant: one of the things we've done and we are undoing is that in the vocabulary document we have "Things you can state" - 3.2 and related - how do they relate to enforcement, when are they respected?
 Vocabulary document instead of statement of implementation and move it to the attachement document (robots.txt, C2PA, ).
 This might give us the vocabulary before we move to others

-Paul: I wanted to come back to the initial question about top-level category - there is a purpose for it, which is we know or that anyone parsing AI instructions will run into machine readable opt outs against TDM from the EU - the good thing is to treat it as an operational signl in the vocabulary.
+Paul: I wanted to come back to the initial question about top-level category - there is a purpose for it, which is we know or that anyone parsing AI instructions will run into machine readable opt outs against TDM from the EU - the good thing is to treat it as an operational signal in the vocabulary.
 Otherwise, you need each other attachement mechanism will need to have a proprietary specific interface to specify TDM opt-outs.
 The point of it is that I can interpret that based on the rules in the vocabulary otherwise I need other rules that aren't specified, esp. if someone is going on a text acquisition.

 Paul: vocab doesn't exit

 Mirja: this problem already exists, why do we need to solve it now?

-Paul: we are trying to make a lot of signals legible, esp. in relationship with eachohter.
-Vocab doesn't allow to rely that isgnal to something we have in the vocab, i.e "not our problem, solve that yourself" - Is it useful, does it make the vocab more useful?
+Paul: we are trying to make a lot of signals legible, esp. in relationship with each other.
+Vocab doesn't allow to rely that signal to something we have in the vocab, i.e "not our problem, solve that yourself" - Is it useful, does it make the vocab more useful?
 We can make it.

 Sonia: Categories need to be clear and actionable.
 TDM is definitely not that.
-Usecases that might seem as permisable, people will have various different interpretations of how TDM means.
+Use cases that might seem as permissible, people will have various different interpretations of how TDM means.
 TDM was an exception to state that you can do TDM among other exceptions.
 There's lack of clarity what that means.
 It's not specifically to AI, but it includes AI.

-James: Two viewpoints - these are preferances and they can be ignored.
+James: Two viewpoints - these are preferences and they can be ignored.
 Yet, we need this category because it is in EU law and it needs to be contained.
 If we are assuming this category exists without explaining what exceptions are - and I'm not as confident this group isn't better placed than regulators to have this conversation.
 We don't know if someone is ok opting out and being shut down from AI or maybe there are unintended consequences when they opt in into that.
 Define more closely than a wide broad category

-Mirja: It's not appropriate to pun in a machine readbale document something that only a lawyer can read to know if it's ok to use.
+Mirja: It's not appropriate to pun in a machine readable document something that only a lawyer can read to know if it's ok to use.

 Mark: discussion is specifically on TDM